Professor Linda Bryder

 Teaching | Current

 Linda Bryder supervises in the area of the history of health, medicine and society in New Zealand.
-She will also consider supervising related topics for other countries if the resources are available.
+She also supervises topics relating to the history of Auckland.

 Current supervision (main supervisor)